osman-serhat-yilmaz/Student-Club-Manager-Group2A/README.md

 ****
 ## PROJECT DESCRIPTION

-  -This project aims to create a portal which allows clubs to manage their activities, events, members etc.
+  This project aims to create a portal which allows clubs to manage their activities, events, members etc.
-  -By this portal, clubs can announce events and users can enroll in clubs and activities.
+  By this portal, clubs can announce events and users can enroll in clubs and activities.
-  -Club participants' authoritization will depend on their roles and these roles will be defined by club manager.
+  Club participants' authoritization will depend on their roles and these roles will be defined by club manager.

 ### ESSENTIAL FEATURES